DeNederlandscheBank/data-quality-rules/docs/usage.rst

 Data format requirements
 ========================

-We added a tutorial that converts an XBRL instance file to csv files for all reporting template in the instance.
-If you want to use data from another source you have to make sure that the data is in the correct format.
+If you want to apply the rules on internal data sets, then you have to make sure that the data is in the correct format.

 Solvency 2
 ----------